Private Gourmet Wine Tour options:

 Which one should I chose?

-university town which has a mixture of Dutch and English architecture.
-Today it is a university town and has a fantastic shopping area, little cafes and loads of pubs.
-Franschhoek on the other hand is tiny.
-It is the gourmet capital of the country and you will leave with a list of restaurants that you have not tried – but will need to return to experience.
-One of the highlights of today’s tour is a visit to Morgenster wine estate.
-This estate is owned by Guilio Betrand – an Italian.
+The estate was established by an Italian – Mr Guilio Betrand.
 Mr Bertrand decided to retire on this estate – his friends however kept telling him he was mad to not plant trees for olive oil here.
-Bear in mind that in South Africa fifteen years ago we were not really consuming olive oil.
+Bear in mind that in South Africa twenty years ago we were not really consuming olive oil.
 During apartheid we were cut off from the world and as such our dining habits remained cocooned from world trends.
 As such there was no olive oil industry in this country, just a few pioneers that had started experimenting.
 Mr Bertrand decided to bring in the experts from Italy to do tests on the soil, climate etc. The advice given to him was that he would be crazy not to proceed with planting olive oil trees as the conditions were absolutely perfect.
 Morgenster would become the pioneer of the industry.
 Today they are still known as the experts and have an open door policy for advice to anyone going into the industry.
 They also have a nursery and planting service.
 Morgenster has walked off with awards from Italy for the best blended olive oil in the world and win at nearly every competition they are entered into.
 When you visit the estate they do a presentation on the history of the estate followed by a tutored olive oil tasting.
 This is definitely not for the faint hearted.
 Yes, you need to actually smell the nose like you would with wine and then brace yourself and sip the oil.
 As with wine, you need to consider what the first taste was and what the effect was!
 The effect of a fresh oil is that it will make you cough – seriously!
 The fresher the oil the more you cough.
-We taste 5 oils, before moving on to taste their olives.
+We taste 4 oils, before moving on to taste their olives.
 For those that have only bought olives from supermarkets, you are in for a surprising experience.
 These guys cure their olives in salt, the same way the Italians do.
 This process takes about a year.
 Mass producers find that a year is too long and adds to the expense.
 As such they will use all sorts of weird and wonderful ways to soften the olive and decrease the time line.
 The result is often a soft or mushy texture to the olive – which is not a good sign!
-Once you have devoured the platter we move onto tasting their award winning Bordeaux style red wines.
+Once you have devoured the platter we move onto tasting their award winning Bordeaux style red wines as well as their Italian inspired wines.
 The rest of our day is made up of your interests – tell me what you like, do you enjoy red wines, white wines, history etc. My focus is always on small farms and passionate wine makers.
-So no, unless you are into big commercialized wine farms – we will go nowhere near them and the big tour buses!

 OPTION 2 Off the beaten track Olive & Wine Tour